junnnier/FasterLab/README.md

 # FasterLab
-A deep learning model training framework with high scalability, everything is modular.
+A deep learning model training platform with high scalability, everything is modular.
 ## Support
 Currently supported model structures are:
 ```